marianoguerra/akvs/README.rst

 .gitignore

-    Git specific, files to ignore
+    Git specific, files to ignore.

 LICENSE

-    The license for this project, you should change it if the Apache License 2.0 isn't the one you want
+    The license for this project, you should change it if the Apache License 2.0 isn't the one you want.

 README.md

-    Project's readme
+    Project's readme.

 Starting it for the first time
 -------------------------------